 Working in partnership with the Ada Lovelace Institute and BBC, our team brings together expertise in human-computer interaction, moral philosophy, arts, design, law, social sciences, journalism, and AI.
 BRAID is extended by a network of interdisciplinary researchers and partnering organisations through the delivery of funding calls, community building events, and a series of programmed activities.

-The Forum will meet three times a year, from Feb 2026 – late 2028.
-The Forum will consist of approximately 16 members plus the independent Forum Chair, BRAID, Ada Lovelace Institute and BBC colleagues, and two open seats to bring in additional expertise/representation where appropriate depending on the forum topic.
-We recognise the time commitment involved in participating in the Forum so two meetings will take place virtually, and one meeting per year will happen in-person in the UK.
+The Forum will meet three times a year, from Spring 2026 – late 2028.
+The Forum will consist of approximately 16 members plus the independent Forum Chair Professor Karen Salt, BRAID, Ada Lovelace Institute and BBC colleagues, and two open seats to bring in additional expertise/representation where appropriate depending on the forum topic.

-There will also be the opportunity for two BRAID Stakeholder Forum members to join Ada Lovelace Institute and BBC advisory panels, helping to guide their work on public participation.
+There will also be the opportunity for two BRAID Forum members to join Ada Lovelace Institute and BBC community leaders panels, helping to guide their work on public participation, equity and inclusion.

 Forum membership: who are we looking for?